Theseus: Theseus and the Minotaur

 On the third occasion, Theseus volunteered to talk to the monster to stop this horror.
 He took the place of one of the youths and set off with a black sail, promising to his father, Aegeus, that if successful he would return with a white sail.
 Like the others, Theseus was stripped of his weapons when they sailed.
-On his arrival in Crete, Ariadne, King Minos' daughter, fell in love with Theseus and, on the advice of Daedalus, gave him a ball of thread (a clew), so he could find his way out of the Labyrinth.
+On his arrival in Crete, Ariadne, King Minos's daughter, fell in love with Theseus and, on the advice of Daedalus, gave him a ball of thread (a clew), so he could find his way out of the Labyrinth.
 That night, Ariadne escorted Theseus to the Labyrinth, and Theseus promised that if he returned from the Labyrinth he would take Ariadne with him.
 As soon as Theseus entered the Labyrinth, he tied one end of the ball of string to the doorpost and brandished his sword which he had kept hidden from the guards inside his tunic.
-Theseus followed Daedalus' instructions given to Ariadne: go forwards, always down, and never left or right.
+Theseus followed Daedalus's instructions given to Ariadne: go forwards, always down, and never left or right.
 Theseus came to the heart of the Labyrinth and upon the sleeping Minotaur.
 The beast awoke and a tremendous fight occurred.
 Theseus overpowered the Minotaur with his strength and stabbed the beast in the throat with his sword (according to one scholium on Pindar's Fifth Nemean Ode, Theseus strangled it).

 After decapitating the beast, Theseus used the string to escape the Labyrinth and managed to escape with all of the young Athenians and Ariadne as well as her younger sister Phaedra.
 Then he and the rest of the crew fell asleep on the beach of the island of Naxos, where they stopped on their way back, looking for water.
 Theseus then abandoned Ariadne, where Dionysus eventually found and married her.
-Theseus forgot to put up the white sails instead of the black ones, so his father, the king, believing he was dead, died by suicide, throwing himself off a cliff of Sounion and into the sea, causing this body of water to be named the Aegean Sea.
+On his way back from Crete, he also stopped on the island of Delos, where, according to Plutarch, "Theseus danced with the young Athenians a dance still performed by the inhabitants of the island, consisting of twisting and twisted movements that reproduce the shapes of the labyrinth.
+Dicearchos states that this dance is called 'Crane'."
+Theseus forgot to put up the white sails instead of the black ones, so his father, the king, believing he was dead, committed suicide, throwing himself off a cliff of Sounion and into the sea, causing this body of water to be named the Aegean Sea.